Understanding Legionella Risks in Your Spa Pool: A Comprehensive Guide

 What is Legionella?

-How often should I test my spa water?
+How frequently should I perform tests on my spa water?

 Is there a heightened risk for some people?